jeffrangel/jeffrangel.github.io/README.md

 ## Acknowledgments

-The theme is a tweaked version of https://github.com/gjuniioor/clyell
+The theme is a  forked version of https://github.com/bizarrechaos/bizarrechaos.github.io